FrederikS/vertx-dependency-injection/README.md

-# You might not need DI in a Vertx application
+# You might not need Dependency Injection in a Vertx application

 For some time I heard/read a lot about the vertx toolkit and since I'm really a fan of reactive programming and event-driven architectures but also spending most of my time in the java world it sounds very promising to me and I decided to give it a try.
 So I started to create my first vertx application.
 As always I thought it can't be that hard - I will just start with a practical example and will learn how the framework/toolkit works automatically without reading the docs at all. **Really bad idea!** As vertx is really unopiniated you can write the code in any style and it can work.
 But you should at least follow some basic rules to profit from vertx.
 So my advice would be at least read the [core manual](http://vertx.io/docs/vertx-core/java/).

 At some point (still not read the docs completely), I thought about how to apply Dependency Injection when my application is going to be more complex.
 Hmm I have no idea - so I started to find an answer by using the search engine with search terms like 'vertx dependency injection' and so on.
 As results I got nothing official from the vertx team but some custom written libraries like vertx-guice.
 In general just a very few related results.
 The next naive thought was following - that seems to be one way doing it.
-Lets try it out.
+Let's try it out.

 ## The experiment

 As a example I create a little fictional project where we have some pseudo CRUD operations around a `Foo` entity.
 There is a `FooRepository` interface offering those methods.
-The implmentation of them can be found at the `InMemoryRepository` class.
+The implmentation of them can be found at the `InMemoryFooRepository` class.
 In all 3 different appraoches we will find this being the same, as our buisness logic - we only change the way how we interact with it.

 ## The traditional way